johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 Do you see how the pieces fit together?
 One thing to consider is the difference in the code paths when you use `useClass` vs. `useExisting`.
-It's worth working through those details as the concepts, combined with understanding global modules (using `@Global()) will give you a full picture of how NestJS modules can fit together in a coherent way.
+The important point is how we either instantiate a `ConfigService` class, or inject an existing one.
+It's worth working through those details as the concepts will give you a full picture of how NestJS modules can fit together in a coherent way.

 If you have questions, feel free to ask in the comments below!